FreeCAD/DevelopersHandbook/bestpractices/codereview.md

 ## Naming Things

 Naming described in that section of the document refers mostly to newer parts of code.
-Some modules use different naming conventions, while checking the code Reviewer should take into account surrounding code and first of all ensure consistency within the closes scope.
+Some modules use different naming conventions, while checking the code Reviewer should take into account surrounding code and first of all ensure consistency within the closest scope.

 1. Code symbols (classes, structs, methods, functions, variables...) **must** have names that are meaningful and grammatically correct.
 2. Variables **should not** be named using abbreviations and/or 1 letter names.
 Iterator variables or math related ones like `i` or `u` are obviously not covered by this rule.